nre-learning/nrelabs-curriculum/lessons/lesson-15/stage1/guide.md

 to be extensible at every layer.

-In this lesson, we'll be mostly working with the StackStorm command-line utility `st2`, so in this first lab, we'll take a moment to overview this, as well

-as how StackStorm integrates with other systems through something called `packs`.
+In this lesson, we'll be mostly working with the StackStorm command-line utility `st2`, so in this first lab, we'll take a moment to overview this, as well as how StackStorm integrates with other systems through something called `packs`.

+Note that in many places in this lesson, we'll be linking to the [StackStorm docs](https://docs.stackstorm.com/).
+This is definitely the best place to go for more technical information on how StackStorm is installed, configured, and operated.
+This lesson will instead focus on the basic concepts to get you started.

 #### Command-Line Help